 Availability and efficiency of Bank Millennium electronic channels

-The average availability of each interface to Bank Millennium electronic channels in III quarter of 2019 was:
+The average availability of each interface to Bank Millennium electronic channels in IV quarter of 2019 was:

 API access interface